 The part of the law most favorable to businesses allows those that register to continue their services while awaiting a license.
 Those who apply for a license after the deadline will have to wait for the license before continuing soil and fill recycling services.

-The law firm of Mandelbaum Barrett has experience assisting businesses with obtaining the licenses and approvals from the DEP, including A-901 licenses.
+The law firm of Mandelbaum Barrett PC has experience assisting businesses with obtaining the licenses and approvals from the DEP, including A-901 licenses.